Babakina anadoni

+Taxonomy

-The species was first described in 1979 and placed in the genus Rioselleolis but has subsequently been assigned to the genus Babakina.
+The species was first described in 1979 and placed in the genus Rioselleolis (named after Ribadesella, Asturias, where the holotype was found), but has subsequently been assigned to the genus Babakina.
+The species was named to honour Emilio Anadón Frutos (1917–1997) who was a professor of zoology and marine biology at the University of Oviedo, Spain.

+Description

 It is multicoloured and grows to 2 cm in length.
 The ground colour of its body is a shade of purple.
 Its chemosensory organs (rhinophores) and other structures covering the surface of the body (cerata) are contrasting shades of purple as well as different colours including blue, white, yellow and pink.

-This results in a very colourful animal.
+Distribution and habitat

-It is found in warm sea waters, originally off the west coast of Spain, and also Portugal and France.
-It is also known from the eastern Atlantic in the Caribbean and coast of Brazil.
-Only a few individuals have been recorded.
-In 2022 an individual was found off the Isles of Scilly, surprisingly far north.
+It is found in warm Atlantic waters, including off the west coast of Spain, the Canary Islands and the coastlines of Portugal and rarely southern France.
+It is also known from the eastern Atlantic in The Bahamas, as well as the French Caribbean and the coast of Brazil.
+Records of the species from temperate waters are also known; in 2022 an individual was found off the Isles of Scilly of the United Kingdom, north of its typical distribution.
+Another was found in a rock pool at Falmouth, Cornwall, even further north, in May 2023.

-The species was named to honour Emilio Anadón Frutos (1917-1997) who was a professor of zoology and marine biology at the University of Oviedo, Spain.